Phillezi/CatClashWASM/README.md

 ## Gameplay

-CatClashWASM retains the exciting gameplay of the original CatClash with some limitations (No Multiplayer and some bugs).
-Control your cat and engage in thrilling battles with other cats.
-Enjoy the vibrant graphics, lively animations, and immersive sound effects—all within the convenience of your web browser.
+CatClashWASM retains the exciting gameplay of the original CatClash with some limitations (No Multiplayer and some bugs).S